What is a Good GMAT Score in 2024?

 Your (Official) Practice Exam Scores Were Higher Than Your Results on the Live Exam

 Because the official practice exams include questions that have been used on past live exams, official practice exams are an accurate diagnostic tool for assessing your progress.
-(Read more about why you should trust only the official practice tests: Beware of Free GMAT Practice Tests).
+(Read more about why you should trust only the official practice tests).
 If you were overwhelmed on the day of the live GMAT and didn’t perform nearly as well as on your practice exam, you should consider retaking the exam.

 You Never Used a Tutor